-There was no working area, and storage was quite limited but overall we were very comfortable with a standard view of the street below.
+There was no working area, and storage was quite limited but overall we were very comfortable with a nice view of the street below.

 The bathroom was quite unique as well, with marble being very present in keeping with the same style found throughout the hotel.

-As a small boutique hotel, other than the courtyard and rooftop terrace, there was understandably no other services like a gym or anything like that.
+As a small boutique hotel, other than the courtyard and rooftop terrace, there was understandably no other services like a fitness center or anything like that.

 Breakfast was included and was quite delicious.
 And it was made-to-order directly in the nice courtyard in the beautiful Turkish sun.